-29.4.2.1 This calamity triggers an immediate check for city support for the victim.
+29.4.2.1 This calamity triggers an immediate check for city support for the primary victim.
 Fifteen tokens may not be used to support his cities during this check.
-If the victim has less than fifteen tokens on the board, Slave Revolt affects all of these tokens.
+If the primary victim has less than fifteen tokens on the board, Slave Revolt affects all of these tokens.

-29.4.2.2 If the victim holds Theocracy (30.45) or Mining (30.29) five additional tokens may not be used for city support for each of these advances held.
+29.4.2.2 If the primary victim holds Theocracy (30.45) or Mining (30.29) five additional tokens may not be used for city support.
+The effects of Theocracy and Mining are cumulative.

-29.4.2.3 If the victim holds Mythology (30.35) or Enlightenment (30.19), five less tokens may not be used for city support for each of these advances held.
+29.4.2.3 If the primary victim holds Mythology (30.35) or Enlightenment (30.19), five less tokens may not be used for city support.
+The effects of Mythology and Enlightenment are cumulative.